Wilsonian idealism: Impact

 Historian David Kennedy argues that American foreign relations since 1914 have rested on Wilsonian idealism, even if adjusted somewhat by the realism represented by Franklin D. Roosevelt and Henry Kissinger.
 Kennedy argues that every president since Wilson has "embraced the core precepts of Wilsonianism.
 Nixon himself hung Wilson's portrait in the White House Cabinet Room.
 Wilson's ideas continue to dominate American foreign policy in the twenty-first century.
 In the aftermath of 9/11 they have, if anything, taken on even greater vitality."

 Wilson was a remarkably effective writer and thinker, and his diplomatic policies had a profound influence on shaping the world.
 Diplomatic historian Walter Russell Mead said:"Wilson's principles survived the eclipse of the Versailles system and they still guide European politics today: self-determination, democratic government, collective security, international law, and a league of nations.
 Wilson may not have gotten everything he wanted at Versailles, and his treaty was never ratified by the Senate, but his vision and his diplomacy, for better or worse, set the tone for the twentieth century.
 France, Germany, Italy, and Britain may have sneered at Wilson, but every one of these powers today conducts its European policy along Wilsonian lines.
 What was once dismissed as visionary is now accepted as fundamental.
 This was no mean achievement, and no European statesman of the twentieth century has had as lasting, as benign, or as widespread an influence."

+Neo-Wilsonian Idealism

+Neo-Wilsonian Idealism refers to a modern revision of Wilsonian Idealism that began in a Post-World War I political World Order, more specifically The Cold War ,The War on Terror, and more broadly contemporary global challenges.